1. ProTop Knowledge Base

 Action Description

-script runs a specific script located in the protop bin directory, named the same as the uniqId in the log_*.*.cfg file
+script runs a script located in the ProTop bin directory, named the same as the unique ID found in the log_*.*.cfg file

 info Sends an alert of type “info”